jjgames/multi-photo/README.md

 ffmpeg -list_devices true -f dshow -i dummy
 ```

 This lists all of the cameras attached to your computer.
-You'll copy the unique identifier
+You'll copy the "Alternative Name"
 for a camera and paste that into one .bat file at this line.

 ```perl